idodov/pixoo64-media-album-art/README.md

 > [!NOTE]
 > While experimenting with the device, you may notice occasional freezes.
 These could potentially be due to power issues.
 To address this, it’s suggested to use a USB charger with an output of 3A for optimal performance.
 If you’re using a charger with a lower voltage (2A, which is the minimum required), it’s advisable to limit the screen brightness to no more than 90%.
+>
+> Also, at times, an overloaded Wi-Fi network might result in the Pixoo64 responding slowly.
+Most often, rebooting the Wi-Fi network or the router rectifies this problem.

 **Disclaimer:**
 *This software is **not** an official product from Divoom.
 As a result, Divoom bears **no responsibility** for any damages or issues arising from the use of this script.
 Additionally, Divoom does **not** offer end-user support for this script.
 Please utilize it at your own risk.*